redactedontop/redactedontop.github.io/src/content/blog/luca-part-1.md

 heroImage: '/blog-image-1.jpg'
 ---

-Howdy y'all, this is my first (and probably) last series of blog posts, but I had to type this out, considering how fucking retarded <a href="https://github.com/vxunderground/MalwareSourceCode/blob/main/Win32/Stealers/Win32.Rust.LucaStealer.zip" target="_blank">the code for Luca Stealer</a> is.
+Howdy y'all, this is my first (and probably) last series of blog posts, but I had to type this out, considering how fucking horrible <a href="https://github.com/vxunderground/MalwareSourceCode/blob/main/Win32/Stealers/Win32.Rust.LucaStealer.zip" target="_blank">the code for Luca Stealer</a> is.
 This post is about the anti-emulation.

 ##### Disclaimer: the code provided here shall not be used maliciously, and is for old versions of the crates talked about.
 I'm also not adding async/await, as I have other things to do and it'd take too much work for my lazy dum dum ADHD brain.
 <br />